 Modules – a piece of software (e.g. templates, functions), that can be combined with other modules to construct a more complex software, to use when building your website.
 Think of modules as pieces of Lego!

 Nofollow – a directive used to tell search engines not to follow a specific link or the links on a webpage or count the link towards its PageRank.

-On-page – on page optimisation or on-page SEO are actions taken within an actual website to improve its position in search engine results.
-This is includes internal and external linking strategies, metatags and keyword placement within content.
+On-page – on-page optimisation or on-page SEO are actions taken within an actual website to improve its position in search engine results.
+This includes internal and external linking strategies, metatags and keyword placement within content.

 Organic Listing – listings on search engine results pages that appear because of their relevance to the search terms.
 The best way to improve a site’s organic listing position is to implement white hat SEO techniques on the website.
 In contrast, non-organic (paid) search results appear because a monetary bid was made on the search terms.